Headlines

 1 comment

-With training camps now less than a month away, the bulk of the heavy lifting has been done from a roster perspective.
+With the regular season now upon us, the bulk of the heavy lifting has been done from a roster perspective.
 Most unrestricted free agents have found new homes, the arbitration period has come and gone, and the trade market has cooled.
-Accordingly, it’s a good time to take a look at what each team has accomplished this offseason.
-Next up is a look at Tampa Bay.
+Accordingly, it’s a good time to take a look at what each team accomplished over the offseason.
+Next up is a look at the Columbus Blue Jackets.

 Draft